sourcebots/sbot/docs/source/api/arduino.rst

 --------

 GPIO pins have four different modes.
-A pin can only have one mode at a time, and some pins aren’t compatible with certain modes.
+A pin can only have one mode at a time, and some pins aren't compatible with certain modes.
 These pin modes are represented by an
 `enum <https://docs.python.org/3/library/enum.html>`__ which needs to be imported before they can be used.